dotwebstack/dotwebstack-framework/service/openapi/README.md

 ```

 In the example the expand parameter is used to include `beers` in the response by default.
 Since `beers` refers to an
-object field in GraphQL, only it means that the fields within `beers` with an `ID` type are returned as well, all other fields
+object field in GraphQL, it means that the fields within `beers` with an `ID` type are returned as well, all other fields
 are not by default.
-In order to expand the fields that do no have this `ID` type, , the user has to provide an expand
+In order to expand the fields that do no have this `ID` type, the user has to provide an expand
 parameter with value `beers.ingredients`.
 It is possible to expand lower level fields with a dotted notation, without explicitly
 expanding the parent objects.
-Parent objects are added to query automatically.
+Parent objects are added to the query automatically.
 This means that when you expand the query
 with `beers.ingredients` it is not necessary to provide a separate expand value for `beers`.
 However, when you add the
-`beers` value too, it is skipped the second time.
+`beers` value too, it is only added once.

 In the example you can see usage of the `default` and `enum` flags.
 It is possible to use these to expand the query by
 default with one or more values and to restrict which values can be expanded.